Palliative Care - CPD for All Nurses Seminar

 How to Conduct a Palliative Care Case Conference

 Palliative care case conferences are an important aspect of care.
-This session looks at:
+This session looks at advocating for a patient and discusses:

 - What is a palliative care case conference?